Martina Maggio: 2022

 Maggio competed at the DTB Pokal Team Challenge.
 Her scores on vault, balance beam, and floor exercise contributed towards Italy's second-place finish.
 Individually she won silver on balance beam behind Konnor McClain.
 Maggio next competed at the City of Jesolo Trophy.
 She helped Italy finish second as a team and individually placed third in the all-around behind McClain and Asia D'Amato.
 During event finals she once again finished second on balance beam behind McClain.
 In June Maggio competed at the Mediterranean Games alongside Angela Andreoli, Alice D'Amato, Asia D'Amato, and Giorgia Villa.
 Together they won gold in the team competition, over five points ahead of second place France.
 Individually Maggio won gold in the all-around.

 Maggio next competed at the European Championships.
 On the first day of competition she won bronze in the all-around behind compatriot Asia D'Amato and Alice Kinsella of Great Britain.
 Additionally Maggio helped Italy qualify to the team final in first place and individually she qualified to the floor exercise final.
 During the team final Maggio contributed scores on vault, balance beam, and floor exercise towards Italy's first place finish.
 After teammate Asia D'Amato was injured during the vault final, Maggio was substituted into the balance beam final where she finished fourth.
 During the floor exercise final Maggio finished second behind reigning European floor exercise champion Jessica Gadirova.

 In October Maggio competed at the Italian National Championships.
 She placed first in the all-around, on uneven bars (tied with Villa), on balance beam, and on floor exercise.
 She was later named to the team to compete at the World Championships in Liverpool alongside Giorgia Villa, Alice D'Amato, Manila Esposito, Veronica Mandriota, and alternate Elisa Iorio.
 While there she helped Italy finish fifth as a team.
 Individually Maggio qualified to the all-around final and was a reserve athlete for the uneven bars and floor exercise finals.
-She finished ninth in the all-around and was able to compete in the floor exercise final after teammate D'Amato withdrew; she finished fifth.
+She finished ninth in the all-around and was able to compete in the floor exercise final after teammate D'Amato withdrew; she finished sixth.
 Maggio next competed at the Swiss Cup alongside Nicola Bartolini.
 While there they finished second behind the American duo of Addison Fatta and Yul Moldauer.

-2023
+2023–2024

-Maggio competed at the Cottbus World Cup where she finished fifth on the balance beam.
+In early 2023 Maggio competed at the Cottbus World Cup where she finished fifth on the balance beam.
+In the summer Maggio underwent surgery on her foot and missed the 2023 World Championships.

+Maggio returned to competition 2024 Doha World Cup but she failed to make any event finals.
+She competed at the Italian National Championships where she placed fifth in the all-around.
+She was selected as an alternate for the 2024 Olympic Games.